the-company-tcus/docs/README.md

         <tr>
           <td>url</td>
           <td>string</td>
           <td>URL of the PDF file.
-This can be an external URL, static URL or imported to file</td>
+This can be an external URL, static URL, or imported to file.</td>
         </tr>
         <tr>
           <td>title</td>
           <td>string</td>
-          <td>Title of the PDF file</td>
+          <td>Title of the PDF file.</td>
         </tr>
       </table>

-- `PDFViewerSimple`: Use built-in PDF viewer of the browser to display PDF files.
-If the file is not found, it will redirect to the Docusaurus 404 page, create nested layout in your page.
+- `PDFViewerSimple`: Use the built-in PDF viewer of the browser to display PDF files.

+  > **Note**: If the file is not found, it will redirect to the Docusaurus 404
+  > page, create a nested layout on your page.

   - **Usage**: